mrbungle64/ioBroker.ecovacs-deebot/README.md

 ### 1.4.1 (alpha)
 * Bumped ecovacs-deebot.js to 0.8.0
-* Implemented option to reset the vacuum power (cleanSpeed) to standard on return
-* Handle error code 110 ("NoDustBox: Dust Bin Not installed")
 * Improved last time presence functionality
+* Added option to reset the vacuum power (cleanSpeed) to standard on return
 * Added option to keep modified spot area names (pre-selection on non 950 type models)
 * Added states for current used custom and spot areas (currentUsedSpotAreas and customUsedCustomAreaValues)
+* Handle error code 110 ("NoDustBox: Dust Bin Not installed")
 * Bumped some dependencies

 ### 1.4.0